jdegand/checkout-page/README.md

 - [x] I can select at least 3 countries from the dropdown
 - [x] When I click submit button or press enter, I can see a warning if validation fails
 - [x] When I click submit button or press enter, I can see a successful alert if validation succeeds

+## Thoughts

+- Orange is a difficult color to make pass accessibility contrast tests.

+- Obviously, to build this out completely, you would probably need redux or state management.
+The form would have more validation as well.
+React Hook Form implementation is quite minimal.
+I have been meaning to look into it and I used this project as an excuse.

+- Could separate component css into own files.

+- To add a background to the arrow of the select box is a ton of work (vs. what it adds) and a minefield of accessibility concerns.

 ## Useful Resources